tc2965/databaseProject/README.md

 `pip install -r requirements.txt` to install modules

 ## Run
-Run your local sql server, and then `python3 app.py` in terminal
+Run your local sql server, and then `python3 app.py` or `make run app` in terminal